marcosblandim/setup-liferay-script/README.md

 ## Requirements
 - python 3
 - blade 4.0.9.202107011607
-- must be executed from inside a Liferay Gradle Workspace
+- must be executed from the root of a Liferay Gradle Workspace

 ## Usage
 - the following command runs the script with the default values